ezman1105/Data-Scientist-Project-InvestigationOfSeattleAirbnbOpenData/README.md

 > From the investigaton, I would like to present insights as below:
 > a.
 Capital Hill, Ballard, Belltown, Minor and Queen Anne are the top 5 regions where most of homestays are provided.
 In addition, house and apartment are the majority property type in Seattle.

 > b.
 As a family of four that cares about the quality of stay, regions such as Hight Point, Arbor Heights, Riverview, Harrison/Denny-Blaine and Licton Sprints should be investigated as higher priority due to the best average weighted reviews scores.
-On the contrary, areas including View Ridge, Pinehurst and University District should be avoided since the feedback from travellers is quite negative and the review scores are much lower than the average.
+On the contrary, areas including View Ridge, Pinehurst and University District should be avoided since the feedback from travelers is quite negative and the review scores are much lower than the average.

 > c.
 Summer is the most busiest season in Seattle since the price of stay is the most expensive, compared to the price is relatively cheap in January.

 > d.
 Among regions with best average review scores, Yesler Terrace has the highest average cost of a stay with the required amenities, at more than USD150.
 Other places, on the other hand, ave the lower average price, ranging from USD50 and USD100.
-In other words, compared to Yesler Terrace travellers could spend 50% less if they stay in High Point, Arbor Hieghts, Riverview, Harrison/Denny-Blaine , or Licton Springs.
+In other words, compared to Yesler Terrace travelers could spend 50% less if they stay in High Point, Arbor Hieghts, Riverview, Harrison/Denny-Blaine , or Licton Springs.